noaione/yuusha-shoukan-ln/sources/v12/chapter1.md

 [...]

 [“The more time that passes, the harder it will be to change.
 If I don’t move now...
 I’m sure that someday will never come.
-So, I will persist.”...
-I even admired her back as she walked away.
+So, I will persist.” ...I even admired her back as she walked away.
 Looking at her back, I thought I saw hope for the future...
 Yes, I’m talking about you, Hikari.]